GDGCVITBHOPAL/Machine-Learning-Projects/README.md

 ### PROJECTS ON SHOWCASE:
 ---
 Here's a list of the showcased projects in this repo:
-### ⭐Noise Removal and OCR Using CNNs and Autoencoders
+### 🔴Noise Removal and OCR Using CNNs and Autoencoders
 <a><img src="https://img.shields.io/badge/Numpy-777BB4?style=for-the-badge&logo=numpy&logoColor=white" /></a>
 <a><img src="https://img.shields.io/badge/TensorFlow%20-%23FF6F00.svg?&style=for-the-badge&logo=TensorFlow&logoColor=white" /></a>
 <a><img src="https://img.shields.io/badge/Keras%20-%23D00000.svg?&style=for-the-badge&logo=Keras&logoColor=white"/></a>